athenarc/EOSCF-Provider-Insights/README.md

 Component calculating statistics about the performance that services have on the RS of the marketplace.

-## Warning

-Until provider PIDs are added in the RS Mongo only the `health` API call will be able to run.

 ## Building and Running

 Prerequisites: